Survivor 49 is here! We're right in the middle of Survivor 49, and the game is finally picking up.

-The Survivor 49 premiere is a two-hour episode, as usual, followed by 90-minute episodes for the rest of the season heading into the finale.
+The Survivor 49 premiere was a two-hour episode, as usual, followed by 90-minute episodes for the rest of the season heading into the finale.
 It will be followed by new episodes of The Amazing Race.

 Survivor 49 release schedule